The Role of Anthropometric Indices and Spiritual Intelligence In Predicting Young Girls' Body Image Satisfaction

 2 - .
 Associate Professor, Department of Sport Science, Faculty of Humanities, Shahed University, Tehran, Iran.

-Spiritual Intelligence,
+Keywords: Spiritual Intelligence, Anthropometry, Body Self-Relation,

 Abstract :